Agoric/documentation/main/ertp/guide/amount-math.md

 There are two `AssetKinds`, each of which implements the same methods.
 Which kind is used for a particular `brand` depends on what was specified when the `brand` and its `issuer` were created.
 They are:

-- `AssetKind.NAT` (`'nat'`): Used with fungible assets.
+- `AssetKind.NAT` ("nat"): Used with fungible assets.
 Values are natural numbers using the JavaScript [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) type to avoid overflow risks from using the usual JavaScript `Number` type.
-- `AssetKind.SET` (`set`): Used with non-fungible assets.
+- `AssetKind.SET` ("set"): Used with non-fungible assets.
 Values are [copyArray](/guides/js-programming/far.md#passstyleof-api)s such as hardened arrays of strings.

-`makeIssuerKit(allegedName, assetKind, displayInfo=)` creates a new `issuer`, `mint`, and `brand`.

-The second, optional, `assetKind` argument specifies which type of `AmountMath` is used for the `brand` in a one-to-one association with the new `issuer`.
-It defaults to `AssetKind.NAT`.

-The third, optional, `displayInfo` argument tells the UI how to display values associated with the created `brand`.
-It defaults to `undefined`.

-For example:

-<<< @/snippets/ertp/guide/test-amount-math.js#allAssetKinds

 Note that many `AmountMath` methods have a `brand` argument, either required or optional.
 For the ones with an optional `brand` argument, you should use it if